Free roof inspections in Chandler & Gilbert, done by the owner. Call or text 480-363-2898

 What if my claim is denied?

 You can appeal with additional documentation, and thorough photos and a written assessment from a licensed roofer carry real weight there.
 For large or complicated claims, an independent public adjuster is another option.
 And if the denial is legitimate, I'll help you fix the roof affordably instead.
 Most repairs run $500 to $3,500.
+I wrote out the whole appeal path in what to do when a roof insurance claim is denied.

 What should I do while the claim is pending?